helenmasch/helens-portfolio2020/README.md

 # Helen Maschmeyer's Portfolio 2021

-## My portfolio is built from HTML, CSS and JavaScript.
+## My portfolio is built in HTML, CSS and JavaScript.
 It's a great way to understand how I code and what kinds of projects I have experience in building!

 ### * More projects to come, stay tuned!